A+ Experiences Await for a Student Trip to Hawaii

 At times, touring Hawaii Volcanoes National Park has been compared to driving through a volcano.
 This 333,000-acre park contains two active volcanos, one of which has been erupting since 1983.
 (Don’t worry; it’s still safe to visit!)
-The park offers chances to hike through volcanic craters, deserts, rainforests and, yes, a lava tube.
+The park offers chances to hike through a multitude of natural beauty including volcanic craters, deserts, rainforests and, yes, a lava tube.
 There are on-site muses to continue the educational side of the experience.

 A visit to the largest conservation area in the U.S., Papahanaumokuakea Marine National Monument, is a great way to learn a lot about the natural wonders of these islands.
 The 139,797-square-mile area is home to extensive coral reefs.
 Within the reefs can be found over 7,000 different species, about 25 percent of which are found only in Hawaii.
 The conservation area also embraces sites that have great cultural spiritual significance.
 Visiting the Mokupāpapa Discovery Center in downtown Hilo can help students make sense of this massive space.
 It features interactive displays, a theatre, an aquarium and other exhibits.

 Islands of History in the Stream Of Time